Staying Compliant: Unravel the Revised Personal Income Tax in Vietnam for 2024

 1. Foreign employees are not required to have unemployment insurance.

-1. Since July 15, 2020, certain industries may be eligible for a 0.2% decrease in Social Insurance contributions, specifically in the Occupational Diseases and Accident Fund portion, if they demonstrate a reduction in accidents and timely reporting.
+1. Since July 15, 2020, certain industries may be eligible for a 0.2% decrease in Social Insurance contributions, specifically in the Occupational Diseases and Accident Fund portion, if they demonstrate not being administratively, not being prosecuted for criminal liability within 03 years from the date of proposal, a reduction in accidents and timely reporting.
 This reduction is applicable for up to 3 years.

 Taxation rates for additional income